Online speech therapy games

 With access to videos and games centered around just about any topic, you're sure to find something that keeps your client’s attention.
 Not to mention, fun online speech therapy games are more likely to maintain their motivation to work hard in therapy.

-There’s no doubt that there are hundreds of thousands of online speech therapy games and resources, the catch is that there are just so many that it can be difficult to know where to start.
+There’s no doubt that there are hundreds of thousands of online speech therapy games and resources.
+The catch is that there are just so many that it can be difficult to know where to start.

 Here’s a list of resources that can be easily turned into online speech therapy games to get you going: